how far is heaven

 Near-Death Experiences

 Throughout history, countless individuals have reported experiences that took them to the edge of life and back.
 These near-death experiences, often deeply personal and transformative, provide a unique window into perceptions of the afterlife.
 Many describe a radiant light, a feeling of immense love, or even meetings with departed loved ones.
 The journey to this ethereal realm often involves traversing vast distances, sometimes described as tunnels of light or expansive celestial landscapes.
 But what’s particularly intriguing is the perception of time during these experiences.
 Some recount moments that felt like lifetimes, suggesting a form of time dilation.
-This sensation of an eternal journey compressed into a fleeting earthly moment challenges our understanding of time itself.
-Could it be that the journey to heaven operates on a different temporal plane, one that’s not bound by our earthly seconds, minutes, and hours?
+This sensation compresses an eternal journey into a fleeting earthly moment; it puts everything we know about time itself into question.
+Could it be that the journey to heaven operates on a different temporal plane whose measurements are not made in earthly seconds, minutes and hours?

 heaven in space